 Does your contractor have employees?
 Workers’ compensation insurance is required by law if the contractor has employees or workers.
 Check the CSLB website, www.cslb.ca.gov, or www.CheckTheLicenseFirst.com to make sure the workers’ comp policy is current.
 Although not required, it’s also a good idea to ask whether the contractor carries general liability insurance in case your property accidentally is damaged during the project.
 You might consider contacting your homeowner insurance carrier to find out if it would be advisable to take out a temporary “rider” to your insurance policy, which is extended coverage for a determined period or for a particular use.

-Right to Cancel the Home Solicitation Sales Act requires a seller of home goods or services to give the buyer three (3) business days (Or five business days if the buyer is 65 or older) to think about whether to buy the offered goods or services.
-To cancel, the buyer need only give the contractor written notice of his or her intent not to be bound by the contract there is no penalty or obligation on the part of the buyer.
+Right, to Cancel the Home Solicitation Sales Act requires a seller of home goods or services to give the buyer three (3) business days (Or five business days if the buyer is 65 or older) to think about whether to buy the offered goods or services.
+To cancel, the buyer need only give the contractor written notice of his or her intent not to be bound by the contract and there is no penalty or obligation on the part of the buyer.
 Under state law, when the contract is canceled, the seller is required to return any money that was paid within 10 days of receiving the cancellation request.
 The consumer/buyer must return any materials to the contractor that were applied to the contract.
 The purpose of the right to cancel is to protect consumers from the pressure they often feel from in-home solicitors.

 If the contract is negotiated at the contractor’s place of business, the three- or five-day right to cancel does not apply.

 One major exception to the three- or five-day right to cancel is a “service and repair” contract that covers emergency repairs or services that are requested by the consumer on short notice.
-The right to a cancelation notice is automatically voided the moment the contract is signed and the contractor begins working on a service and repair contract.
+The right to a cancelation notice is automatically voided the moment the contract is signed, and the contractor begins working on a service and repair contract.

 Consumers are required to receive a “Notice to Owner” warning about property liens.

-Anyone who helps improve the property, but is not paid, may place what is called a mechanics lien on the property.
+Anyone who helps improve the property, but is not paid, may place what is called a mechanical lien on the property.
 A mechanics lien is a claim made against the property by the person who was not paid and is recorded with the county.
 Even if the contractor is paid in full, unpaid subcontractors, suppliers, and laborers involved in the project may record a mechanics lien and sue the property owner in court to foreclose the lien.
 A property owner could be forced to pay twice or have the court sell the home to pay the lien.
 Liens also can affect a consumer’s personal credit rating and affect his or her ability to borrow and refinance. themselves from liens by getting a list from the contractor of all subcontractors and material suppliers who will work on the project, along with the dates they will start and finish the work.
 Material suppliers and subcontractors are required to give the property owner a “Preliminary Notice” of their right to file a lien within 20 days of delivering products/materials or 20 days of beginning the work.
 Have subcontractors sign lien releases when their portion of the work is completed.
 Another option for consumers is to pay with a joint check that is payable to both the contractor and the subcontractor or material supplier.

 What warranty is a contractor required to provide under California Law?
 There are basically three warranties that are law in California.
 These warranties are defined in the CALIFORNIA BUSINESS AND PROFESSIONS CODES and in the CALIFORNIA CIVIL CODE.